-Lyme Disease in Dogs – Risks, Symptoms and Treatment.
+Lyme Disease In Dogs – Risks, Symptoms and Treatment.

 In another of our Holiays4Dogs articles on canine health, this time we take a look at Lyme disease in dogs.
 With many more households owning pets, an increase in outdoor activity and an increasing number of ticks – the hosts of Lyme disease – there is a real risk of pets (and people) contracting this nasty disease.
 Keep reading for important information.